 The Vocation Committee of Our Lady of Perpetual Help Parish is a ministry to help promote an awareness of the four different vocations that adults 18 and older in our parish are being called by God.
 The members of the committee will invite them to explore the Vocations of: Religious Life, Married Life, Single Life and Priesthood.
 The interest people in our parish will have the opportunity to explore where God might be called them to serve.
 The Vocation Committee of OLPH will provide information sessions to discern God’s call.

-Date nights are the second Saturday each month at 6:30pm in the pastoral center
+Meetings held the first Wednesday of every month at 6:30pm in the pastoral center